Weill Cornell Medicine Blog Articles

 With 20 years' experience as a writer and editor for academic and non-profit organizations, I specialize in translating complex research issues into lively, readable prose for lay audiences.
 I also love writing profiles and human-interest stories across a variety of fields and settings.
-My clients and employers have included Weill Cornell Medical College, the New York Academy of Sciences, NYU Medical Center, the Crohn's & Colitis Foundation, and the Paul & Daisy Soros Fellowships for New Americans, among others.
+My clients and employers have included Weill Cornell Medicine, the New York Academy of Sciences, NYU Medical Center, the Crohn's & Colitis Foundation, and the Paul & Daisy Soros Fellowships for New Americans, among others.
 My work has appeared in The Scientist, the Los Angeles Times, and on numerous health and education websites.
-I also delight in working with individual authors as a ghost-writer, collaborator, and editor.
+I also delight in working with individual authors as a ghost-writer, editor, and collaborator.

 Editor's Note: This article was published prior to the COVID-19 pandemic, so it precedes the advent of physical distancing, but the accessibility to health care offered by telemedicine is more relevant than ever.]
 Technology has played an increasing role in connecting us for the past two decades.